jlempen/Razer-Blade-15-Advanced-2019-RZ09-0301x-OpenCore/README.md

 For the Broadcom wireless card to work in macOS Sonoma and Sequoia, you'll also need to download and install the latest version of the [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases).
 Then launch the patcher and run the `Post-install Root Patch` for modern wireless and reboot when instructed to do so.
 Your Broadcom wireless card should work now!

+> [!IMPORTANT]
+> This last step needs to be repeated after every macOS update!

 ## Fixing the Caps Lock LED
 The Caps Lock LED doesn't work out of the box.
 To fix it, download and install [Karabiner-Elements](https://karabiner-elements.pqrs.org).
 Then open the app's Settings and head over to the `Devices` tab and look for your keyboard.
 Enable the `Manipulate caps lock LED` option and you're done.
 Make sure Karabiner-Elements starts on system startup.